How It Started

 The unthinkable was now reality for these families and for many families as they try and cope with a whole new set of challenges.
 As an Interior Designer and not a healthcare provider John Kaiser knew that he could not heal the wounds but maybe, just maybe he could help make the situation better.
 Inspired by the very popular TV show, Extreme Makeover Home Edition, John founded Welcome Home Angel.

-Today Welcome Home Angel, Inc. has brought joy and comfort to over 35 children and their families within a 25-mile radius of Wilmington, NC, by renovating bedrooms, bathrooms, and other living spaces within the homes of chronically ill or injured children.
+Today Welcome Home Angel, Inc. has brought joy and comfort to over 60 children and their families across southeastern NC in New Hanover, Brunswick, and Pender Counties, by renovating bedrooms, bathrooms, and other living spaces within the homes of chronically ill or injured children.
 Renovations allow for a safer, happier place in which these children can focus on healing, rather than their obstacles.